mach3-software/MaCh3Tutorial/README.md

 ```bash
 docker pull ghcr.io/mach3-software/mach3tutorial:alma9latest
 ```
-To reed more how to use containers check our wiki [here](https://github.com/mach3-software/MaCh3/wiki/12.-Containers)
+To read more about how to use containers, check our wiki [here](https://github.com/mach3-software/MaCh3/wiki/12.-Containers)

 ## How to run MCMC
 To run MCMC simply